yohanchatelain/fmriprep/docs/workflows.rst

                                 omp_nthreads=1,
                                 output_grid_ref=None)

-This sub-workflow uses the transform from
-`Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ (if fieldmaps are available), `EPI to T1w registration`_, and a T1w-to-MNI transform from `T1w/T2w preprocessing`_ to map the EPI image to standardized MNI space.
+This sub-workflow concatenates the transforms calculated upstream (see `Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ (if fieldmaps are available), `EPI to T1w registration`_, and a T1w-to-MNI transform from `T1w/T2w preprocessing`_) to map the EPI image to standardized MNI space.
 It also maps the T1w-based mask to MNI space.